 Bariatrics tackles several medical conditions that are associated with being overweight.
 Significant improvement or resolution of these conditions can be obtained by losing excess weight and by a patient’s commitment.

-LivLife is committed to helping you fight your obesity and weight related issues.
-At LivLife, a range of services equips you to manage post-operative lifestyle including stress, diet, fitness and relaxation.
+LivLife is committed to help you fight your obesity and weight related issues.
+At LivLife, a range of services equips you to manage post operative lifestyle including stress, diet, fitness and relaxation.

 To know more about Post Operative support,